ORNL-QCI/ExaTENSOR/GFC/README.md

    of derived types are recursively cloned whereas the pointer components are just pointer associated.
 To change this default behavior, one can supply a user-defined non-member generic copy constructor (see interfaces in gfc_base.F90).
+As a general rule, objects with allocated pointer components will have to provide an explicit non-member copy constructor to make sure those pointer components are cloned by value instead of pointer association.
  # A GFC subcontainer is a container linked as a part of another container.
    As a consequence, its boundary elements may have outside links.
-   In this case, the larger container will be called a composite container.
+   In this case, the larger container will be called the host container.
  # Each container has an associated iterator for scanning over its elements.
    The structure of the container determines the scanning sequence, that is, the path the elements of the container are traversed over.